nandac/letterloom/tests/test-invalid-signatures/test.typ

     subject: text(weight: "bold")[#smallcaps("Pruning of Heritage Oak Trees in the Dimbleby Estate")],
     closing: "Sincerely yours,",
   )),
-  "panicked with: \"signatures are missing.\""
+  "panicked with: \"signatures are missing.\"",
 )

 #assert.eq(